To "french" a bone is a culinary term that means to cut the meat away from the end of a rib or chop so that part of the bone is exposed.

 Vegetable Recipes Using the Frenching Technique

-- Sweet Potato Fries Recipe: These sweet-tasting fries are great as a side dish for a casual meal.
-You can pick them up a notch by sprinkling with a bit of cayenne or chili pepper.
+- Sweet potato fries: Sweet potatoes are peeled, julienned and baked for a lower calorie load than frying them.
+You can kick their naturally sweet flavor up a notch by sprinkling with a bit of cayenne or chili pepper.

-- How to Make Regular French Fries Recipe: If standard-issue are more your thing, these step-by-step instructions will take you from spud to golden and crispy fries.
+- Regular French fries: If standard-issue is more your thing, these step-by-step instructions give you the know-how to take your spuds from starchy white to golden, crispy fries.